-A research group from Plymouth University Peninsula Schools of Medicine and Dentistry investigating tumours of the brain and nervous system, has received a grant of £146,000 from the Dr. Hadwen Trust.
+A research group from the Faculty of Medicine and Dentistry investigating tumours of the brain and nervous system, has received a grant of £146,000 from the Dr Hadwen Trust.

 The group, headed by Professor Oliver Hanemann, investigates the role of certain proteins in the mechanisms that cause the growth and proliferation of brain and nervous system tumours.
 By understanding how the mechanisms work, the group can develop therapies based on existing drugs which could halt the spread of such tumours – contributing greatly to the quality of life and survival rates of tumour sufferers and providing a viable, drug-based alternative to current treatments which are limited to chemotherapy and/or multiple operations.

 The grant has been awarded to pursue further research to identify drugs using modern post-genomic technology to tackle spread mechanisms in specific cells called schwannomas and meningiomas.
 The grant is for three years and will support a Research Fellow post.

 The Dr Hadwen Trust is the UK’s leading non-animal medical research charity.
 It funds and promotes the development of techniques and procedures to replace the use of animals in biomedical research and testing.